pywr/pywr/docs/source/index.rst

 Welcome to Pywr's documentation!
 ================================

-Pywr is a conjunctive use water resource model written in Python.

-It aims to be fast, free, and extendable.
+Pywr is a generalised network resource allocation model written in Python.
+It intends to be fast, free and extenable.

 Contents: